 People looking to buy a home in a St. Johns County neighborhood are often overwhelmed by the many options available.
 In addition to the existing communities, there are dozens of new ones being developed and still others planned but not yet under construction.
-You many know exactly what size, style and features you want in your new home – that’s the easy part - but unless you're looking for a truly unique home, it's likely that the one you're seeking can be found in any number of communities.
+You many know exactly what size, style and features you want in your new home – that’s the easy part - but unless you're looking for a truly unique home, it's likely that the home you're seeking can be found in any number of communities.
 When I work with buyers I encourage them to share their new home “must have” and “wish list” items with me, but then to spend time identifying the communities that most appeal to them.
 After all, if you find your dream home but it's in a setting that doesn’t suit your lifestyle would you still buy it?
 Or is it more important to find a few communities that appeal to you and then look at the housing options within them?
-In my experience working with buyers I find that those who end up being most satisfied with their buying decision first identified neighborhoods they were interested in and then found or built a house within it.
+In my experience working with buyers I find that those who end up being most satisfied with their buying decision first identified neighborhoods they were interested in, then found or built a house within it.

 Here are some things to consider when choosing the right community for your family: